PetoLau/jekyll-now/_posts/2016-11-12-Forecast-electricity-consumption-with-similar-day-approach-in-R.md

-Read the metadata by function `fread` and show their structure.
+Read the meta data by function `fread` and show their structure.
 Of course, you must firstly set your working directory by `setwd("YOUR PATH")`, where smart meter data are situated.

 {% highlight r %}